PUBNAVETRA · A Purple Wins Instrument

 The reading.

-The quarterly cycle that prices execution risk, names it, and makes it defendable.
+The quarterly cycle that sizes execution risk, names it, and makes it defendable.
 Returns OPaR, a sector position, the alignment items to work through, and the learning that holds the gain.
-Done by NAVETRA, handed to the board.
+Done by NAVETRA, handed to leadership.

 Part III · What governance gives you